joinr/sudoku/README.md

 the board mutably or returning nil if a constraint is broken.

-The intention was to talk about how to move the algorithms more towards a numeric computing solution.
+The intention was play with this problem from a more numeric perspective.
 My hope is this code isn't too terse or hard to read.

 ## Usage